(Jacob said:) "You know that I have served your father with all my strength, yet your father has cheated me..."

 The story in the book of Genesis involving Jacob shows a whole web of deceitfulness, cheating and being cheated.
-You can read the story if you have time in Genesis chapters 27 and onward.
+You can read the story if you have time in Genesis chapter 27 and onward.
 Jacob became a practised cheat and he found himself cheated.
-How true the New Testament words are: "Let no one deceive you with empty words, for because of these things the wrath of God comes upon the children of disobedience" (Ephesians 5:6).
+How true the New Testament words are: "Let no one deceive you with empty words, for because of these things the wrath of God comes upon the children of disobedience."
+(Ephesians 5:6)

 Make me to act truthfully at all times, O Lord.